-18-year-old suffers life threatening injuries from being hit by a car on busy Leeds road
+18-year-old suffers serious injuries from being hit by car near Leeds University campus

-An 18-year-old man has been taken to hospital due to life-threatening injuries; he remains in critical condition.
+An 18-year-old man has been taken to hospital due to life-threatening injuries.

-This incident happened around Blenheim Terrace, close to the Hillary Place junction, near the University of Leeds and the city campus of Leeds Beckett.
-The incident occurred at 00:15 GMT on Thursday, 5th March 2026.
-This led to the road being shut until around 10:40 AM.
+The incident happened around Blenheim Terrace, close to the Hillary Place junction, near the University of Leeds and the city campus of Leeds Beckett.
+The incident occurred at 12.15am on Thursday 5th March 2026.

 The driver is reported to be a 55-year-old man driving a Silver Toyota Prius, and a resident of Leeds.
 The driver was arrested by West Yorkshire Police on suspicion of causing serious injury by careless driving, and remains in custody.

-A spokesperson for West Yorkshire police mentioned that they are “keen to speak to anyone who witnessed the incident or the circumstances leading up to it, particularly anyone with relevant dashcam, CCTV or mobile phone footage.”
+A spokesperson for West Yorkshire police said it is: “Keen to speak to anyone who witnessed the incident or the circumstances leading up to it, particularly anyone with relevant dashcam, CCTV or mobile phone footage.”

 The road, which is routinely used to access both the University of Leeds and Leeds Beckett campus, has created talk from students about the safety of the road for pedestrians.
 One student said: “The speed of cars over here sometimes scares me so much”.